Interest Rate Cap: What It Means for ARMs

 Bottom line

-Interest rate caps limit how much the interest rate on an ARM can increase initially, regularly and in total.
+Interest rate caps limit how much the interest rate on an ARM can increase initially, at each adjustment period and in total.
 These caps make it possible to know your maximum possible monthly mortgage payment before you decide on an adjustable-rate home loan.

 Carefully review your mortgage offer before moving forward, and consider your financial situation and how your mortgage payments might change.
 If you’re unsure which mortgage is right for you, it’s a good idea to consult with a mortgage professional.